Dan Collison

 IA / UX audit and interviews

-I took a screenshot of every UI in the site.
+I took a screenshot of every interface on the site.

-I put them in a Miro board - and tied them together with lines to create a wireflow.
+I put the screenshots in a Miro board and tied them together with lines to create a wireflow.

-I held question and answer sessions with the product managers for each service to help broaden my understanding around the users, use cases, problems to solve, and ideas for solutions and new features.
+I interviewed the PMs to broaden my understanding around the users, use cases, problems to solve, and ideas for solutions and new features.

 Area